joemcmahon/discord-spud/README.md

 I was able to add a few more commands to show the listener count and show the current track only; I eliminated the `history` command, as the `#now-playing` channel does a better job.
-The `#now-playing` entries were also extended with a timestamp to make it easir to figure out what was playing at 2PM that was so good.
+The `#now-playing` entries were also extended with a timestamp to make it easier to figure out things like "what was playing at 2PM that was so good?".

 # Conclusions